kuliashvili/Yulo-Portfolio/README.md

 ## Features

-<h3>- **Projects:** Browse through a collection of my projects, each with its own dedicated page providing details and showcasing the work done.</h3>
+<h3> Projects: Browse through a collection of my projects, each with its own dedicated page providing details and showcasing the work done</h3>

-<h3>- **About Me:** Learn more about me, my background, skills, and experience.
-Get an insight into my passion for web development and technology.</h3>
+<h3> About Me: Learn more about me, my background, skills, and experience.
+Get an insight into my passion for web development and technology</h3>

-<h3>- **Contact Form:** Reach out to me easily through the contact form.
-If you have any inquiries, suggestions, or collaboration opportunities, feel free to send me a message.</h3>
+<h3> Contact Form: Reach out to me easily through the contact form.
+If you have any inquiries, suggestions, or collaboration opportunities, feel free to send me a message</h3>

 ## Contributing

-Contributions to Yulo-Portfolio are welcome!
-If you find any bugs, have suggestions for improvements, or would like to add new features, please feel free to open an issue or submit a pull request.
+<h3> Contributions to Yulo-Portfolio are welcome!
+If you find any bugs, have suggestions for improvements, or would like to add new features, please feel free to open an issue or submit a pull request</h3>h3>

-<h2>Thank you for your interest in my portfolio, and I hope you enjoy exploring my projects and getting to know me better.
-Feel free to reach out to me through the contact form if you have any questions or feedback<h2>
+<h3> Thank you for your interest in my portfolio, and I hope you enjoy exploring my projects and getting to know me better.
+Feel free to reach out to me through the contact form if you have any questions or feedback<h3>